 - You get consistent room temperature

-- Bosch IDS heat pumps self-adjust, keeping your indoors at a comfortable temperature and provide humidity control
+- Bosch IDS heat pumps self-adjust, keeping your indoors at a comfortable temperature and providing humidity control

 - It’s highly efficient and you only consume the energy you need